Become a Chicago Lights Tutor and do life-changing work!

 Good Neighbors Field Outreach

-Volunteer with a small group, including staff, and connect with neighbors experiencing or at risk of experiencing homelessness.
-Volunteers provide snack items and hygiene kits to individuals on the streets.
+Join a small group, including staff, to connect with neighbors experiencing or at risk of experiencing homelessness.
+Each Tuesday – Friday from 12:00 p.m. – 1:00 p.m. we provide snack items, clothing, and hygiene kits to individuals residing on the streets in the neighborhood.
+Volunteers must be at least 18 years old.

 Group Volunteering